Minimum Width of Leaky-ReLU Neural Networks for Uniform Universal Approximation: Abstract

 \section{Abstract}

 The study of universal approximation properties (UAP) for neural networks (NN) has a long history.
 When the network width is unlimited, only a single hidden layer is sufficient for UAP.
 In contrast, when the depth is unlimited, the width for UAP needs to be not less than the critical width $w^*_{\min}=\max(d_x,d_y)$, where $d_x$ and $d_y$ are the dimensions of the input and output, respectively.
 Recently, \cite{cai2022achieve} shows that a leaky-ReLU NN with this critical width can achieve UAP for $L^p$ functions on a compact domain $\mathcal{K}$, \emph{i.e.,} the UAP for $L^p(\mathcal{K},\mathbb{R}^{d_y})$.
-This paper examines a uniform UAP for the function class $C(\mathcal{K},\mathbb{R}^{d_y})$ and gives the exact minimum width of the leaky-ReLU NN as $w_{\min}=\max(d_x+1,d_y)+1_{d_y=d_x+1}$, which involves the effects of the output dimensions.
+This paper examines a uniform UAP for the function class $C(\mathcal{K},\mathbb{R}^{d_y})$ and gives the exact minimum width of the leaky-ReLU NN as $w_{\min}=\max(d_x,d_y)+\Delta (d_x, d_y)$, where $\Delta (d_x, d_y)$ is the additional dimensions for approximating continuous functions with diffeomorphisms via embedding.
 To obtain this result, we propose a novel lift-flow-discretization approach that shows that the uniform UAP has a deep connection with topological theory.